cofoeducistudent/BMMDB_c/README.md

 |rmrdb|reviews|m-process|string|left for future feature of bulk delete etc |

 * *  Note this date is never updated.
 To generate a new date a completely new review must be created *
 * ** This data field was later converted to **release date**, without index text search  attached.
 I felt it was more beneficial.
-I left it here as was, rather than change it, to show the changes I made in strategy.
+I left it here as-is, rather than change it, to show the changes I made in my strategy.

 <a id="skeleton"></a>